jpatrick408/ansible_homelab/README.md

 This is a backup of my Ansbile playbook that is stored on my local Gitea server.

-This is my Ansible playbook for setting up/restoring systems in my home lab.
+This is my Ansible playbook for setting up/restoring my laptops and desktop.
 It is a rewrite of my Ansible-Pull playbook.
 You can find it on my github page.

 Ansible Pull playbook for setting up new machines.